RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #547, #548

+I have gotten really bad at my worklogs lately.
+I think the last two sessions I just did dedicated training and patched a couple bugs.
+I just merged all the work.
+And I was going to work on the Come @ Me giveaway system, but I realized I should really put work into the logging system so I can make it way easier to start debugging these more powerful intents as I build out the plugins.
+So I'm going to start working on [**Winston**](https://www.npmjs.com/package/winston) to get a logger in place.

 ## #546

 I realized that I didn't put in my last log yesterday.
 I didn't do much, just